criteo/cuttle/README.md

 In case of failure the time series scheduler will submit the execution again and again until the partition is successfully completed (_depending of the retry strategy you have configured the delay between retries will vary_).

 It is also possible to [Backfill](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/Backfill.html) successfully completed past partitions, meaning that we want to recompute them anyway.
 The whole graph or only a part of the graph can be backfilled depending of what you need.
-A priority can be given to the backfill so the executions triggered by this backfill can be more or less prioritary than the day to day workload.
+A priority can be given to the backfill so the executions triggered by this backfill can be assigned more or less priority than the day to day workload.

 # Documentation